 We will focus on the most prominent Sci-Fi and Fantasy films nominated which are “Get out”, “Star Wars: The Last Jedi”, “Coco”, “War for the Planet of the Apes” and “The Shape of Water”, and discuss some of the themes they brought to the forefront.

-“Get out” is a great example of bringing social themes, symbolism, and metaphors in the spotlight.
+“Get out” is a great example of bringing social themes, symbolism, and metaphors into the spotlight.
 More specifically, the theme of white people hiding their racism behind progressive ideas is very prominent in the film.
-What at first seemed like a very friendly progressive white family turned out to be an extreme racist family.
+What at first seemed like a very friendly progressive white family turned out to be an extremely racist family.

 The film also addresses the weight of the past events in the characters life and its influence of it on their decision making.
 Another interesting topic is the idea that a Jedi can be found in various classes in society and does not necessarily come from an elite family.
 And that support for the rebellion can be found in various classes of society especially from those who have less.
 During the war, there are moments where winning is not the important thing to do as it will only cause more casualties.
 The films show characters fighting to preserve the light (Finn) versus characters who fight to win/become a hero (Po).